bennettpeter/leanfront-mobile/README.md

 ## Installing leanfront
 You need an Android phone or tablet.
 For TV devices see [leanfront](https://github.com/bennettpeter/leanfront).

-Leanfront will be available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront).
+Leanfront is available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront).
 Either go to play.google.com or use the play store from the android device and search for MythTV or leanfront.
-If you have previously installed an apk from google, you do not need to uninstall, the play store will upgrade it.
+If you have previously installed an apk from the download site, you do not need to uninstall, the play store will upgrade it.

 ### Side Load
 Preferably use the play store or app store for installation.